chatswithjc/godisgood/content/en/docs/book/your-identity.md

 **It is impossible to build a lasting unity among races by saying that all religions can come together as equally valid.
 Jesus Christ is the Son of God.
 God sent him into the world as the one and only means of saving sinners and reconciling races forever.
 If we deny this, we undermine the very foundation of eternal hope and everlasting unity among peoples.
 By his death on the cross, something cosmic, not parochial, was accomplished.
 God and man were reconciled.
 Only as the races find and enjoy this will they love and enjoy each other forever.
 In overcoming our alienation from God, Christ overcomes it between races.** *- Source: [Fifty Reasons Why Jesus Came to Die by John Piper](https://www.desiringgod.org/books/fifty-reasons-why-jesus-came-to-die)*

+{{< /details >}}

 ## Your True Identity in Christ

-**Extraordinary people don't just happen.** Ordinary people do happen.

-**Beautiful people are never accidents!** Gorgeous and handsome people may just have the right DNA.
-That's not what changes the world.

-**Compassionate people are not produced from one day to another.
-It often takes a life of pain and suffering.** Efficient, productive, motivated, and cold blooded people may succeed in what they pursue but will never leave behind an inspiring legacy for the next generation.

-**How you deal with your crisis, your challenge, your point of suffering, will ultimately determine how beautiful, how compassionate, how extraordinary you will become.**
+**Extraordinary people don't just happen.** Ordinary people do happen. **Beautiful people are never accidents!** Gorgeous and handsome people may just have the right DNA.
+That's not what changes the world. **Compassionate people are not produced from one day to another.
+It often takes a life of pain and suffering.** Efficient, productive, motivated, and cold blooded people may succeed in what they pursue but will never leave behind an inspiring legacy for the next generation. **How you deal with your crisis, your challenge, your point of suffering, will ultimately determine how beautiful, how compassionate, how extraordinary you will become.**

 The ones who run away from trouble end up empty, very often alone, and no standing values others can follow.
 The crafting of one's character takes a relationship with God, time, commitment, and very often untold suffering.

 **“The most beautiful people we have known are those who have known defeat, known suffering, known struggle, known loss, and have found their way out of the depths.
 These persons have an appreciation, a sensitivity, and an understanding of life that fills them with compassion, gentleness, and a deep loving concern.
-Beautiful people do not just happen.”** ~ Elisabeth Kübler-Ross
+Beautiful people do not just happen.”** -Elisabeth Kübler-Ross

 Do you want to be average?
 Stay on the planes, and enjoy the good life.
 Do you want to be extraordinary?
 Climb up the mountain of challenges facing you.
 Stick to your marriage.
 Keep loving the unloving.
 Keep looking for ways to serve others.
 Don't settle for money and comfort.
 Seek to serve and love first.
 Learn from suffering and pain.
 Take every betrayal and hurt from another person as a chance to get better. **You will.
 And not only you will become better, but you will become extraordinary, and bring honor and glory to the name of God.**

 Rom 6:11 - When you let God love you, God stamps on you, what was promised to you from the times of eternity.
 "Saved, Perfect, yet to be Perfected to the end!"
 But you see, Friend, God doesn't just rescue you from eternal death; HE GIVES YOU A COMPLETLY NEW IDENTITY.

 * When you let God love you, you are completely forgiven and reconciled with God *(1 Cor1:2, 2 Cor 5:17-19, Gal 2:16)*
 * When you let God love you, you are made completely new and are given eternal life. *(Eph 2:5-6, Col2:13; 3:1; 1 Peter 1:3-5)*
 * When you let God love you you begin to experience the POWER of God in you life *(Gal 2:20, Col 1:27)*
 * When you let God love you, He stamps you as **"PERFECT"** in His eyes.
 Your flesh is not a part of His equation.
 Of course, that doesn't mean you will play games, as if you would have two selves inside of you, that you have to balance all the time.
 When God takes over He takes everything.

+{{< details "Key Affirmations" >}}

 ### Key Affirmations